+Dealers

-Dealers The dealers and their frontline personnel are the Company's ambassadors with the customers and communications with them on the Company's plans and aspirations, requirements and set targets are an important part of the Company's stakeholder engagement.
+The dealers and their frontline personnel are the Company's ambassadors with the customers and communications with them on the Company's plans and aspirations, requirements and set targets are an important part of the Company's stakeholder engagement.

-Explanation for : departure
+Explanation for

+departure

-Large companies are rea encouraged to complete th quired to complete the columns below.
-Non-large companies are e columns below.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe